-No short-shorts or extremely short skirts; tank tops or muscle shirts; shirts open down the side; tube tops; string tops or halter tops; mesh tops without lining; sagging pants or shorts; shirts that allow midriff to be shown.
-Shirts must be closed in the back.
-Bicycle pants may be worn to school under approved length shorts.
+No white cotton-ribbed underwear tank tops (unless under another shirt) or muscle shirts; shirts open down the side; tube tops; string tops or halter tops; mesh tops without lining; razorbacks or shirts that allow midriff to be shown.
+Shirts must be closed in the back, straps must be at least an inch wide - all undergarments must be covered and can not be seen through a thin covering or see-through material.